-Pursuant to the requirements of the Securities Act of 1933, as amended, the undersigned, the duly authorized representative in the United States of NeoGames S.A. has signed this registration statement on November 16, 2020.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the undersigned, the duly authorized representative in the United States of Neogames S.à r.l has signed this registration statement on November 6, 2020.

 By:/s/ Donald J. Puglisi